-The program of study conforms to educational guidelines from the State of Texas, the National Association of Neonatal Nurses (NANN), and the National Organization of Nurse Practitioner Faculties (NONPF).
-Graduates of the program will be eligible to sit for national Neonatal Nurse Practitioner certification examination offered by the national Certification Corporation for the Obstetric, Gynecologic and Neonatal Nursing Specialties (NCC).
+The program of study conforms to educational guidelines from the Texas Board of Nursing, the National Association of Neonatal Nurses (NANN), and the National Organization of Nurse Practitioner Faculties (NONPF) and Criteria for the Evaluation of Nurse Practitioner Programs (NTF, 2008).
+Graduates of the program will be eligible to sit for national Neonatal Nurse Practitioner certification examination offered by the National Certification Corporation for the Obstetric, Gynecologic and Neonatal Nursing Specialties (NCC).